 QA Analyst Jobs

-The future for QA analyst jobs is looking good.
+The future of QA analyst jobs looks good.
 With the tech and software industries experiencing an extended period of growth there are more and more jobs opening up for QA analysts.
 In 2017, the Stack Overflow Blog identified QA as one of the fields with the highest demand and lowest supply.

-QA analyst jobs are high demand, low supply, and predicted to become more in demand as the tech industry continues to grow.
+QA analyst jobs are in high demand and low supply and are predicted to become more in demand as the tech industry continues to grow.
 This is a wonderful cocktail of positives for prospective QA analysts.
-By becoming a QA analyst you’ll have a wide range of interesting companies and technologies to choose to work with.
+By becoming a QA analyst, you’ll have a wide range of interesting companies and technologies from which to choose.

-The good news continues for QA analysts as a survey by Forbes listed Senior QA Analyst as the second happiest job in the country.
+The good news continues for QA analysts, as a Forbes survey listed senior QA analysts as having the second happiest job in the country.

 QA Analyst Salary

 This leads us to the topic of QA analyst salary.
-Now, as you might’ve guessed, a career that’s high in demand and low in supply comes with a good salary.
-The average QA analyst makes $72,750/year, which is well above the national average salary of $31,009.
+As you might’ve guessed, a career that’s high in demand and low in supply comes with a good salary.
+The average QA analyst makes $72,750/year, well above the national average salary of $31,009.

 Many QA analysts become QA managers or lead software specialists, leading to another significant salary bump.